MicrosoftDocs/SupportArticles-docs/support/padmatest/Overviewfeatures.md

 - Adding different features to a topic
 - Updating a topic

+## Creating a topic
+You can create a topic.
+1. Click in the folder where you want to add a topic.
+1. Select **New File** from the **File** menu.
+You can also right-click and select **New File**.
+You could also use **Ctrl+N** to create a new file.
+1. In the placeholder, type the name of the file.
+1. Provide the required extension.
+For example, enter .md (markdown).

 ## Previewing a file
 At every stage of creating a topic, you can preview the way it looks.
 To preview a file:

-1. Create a topic.
-1. Add all the required sections.
+1. In the new file, add all the required sections.
 1. Make the changes and save them.
 1. Click on :::image type="content" source="Media/previewfile/previewfile.PNG" alt-text="preview button"::: in the upper right-hand corner or click on preview icon on the Blue ribbon.:::image type="content" source="Media/previewfile/previewinbluetbar.PNG" alt-text="preview file":::
  A preview of the actual file is shown.